Health Information Systems : Online

 Learn more about becoming an international student at UC Clermont.

 For specific deadline information, visit the Admissions webpage.

-The Health Information Systems Technology Associate Degree at The University of Cincinnati Clermont is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Information Systems Technology Associate Degree at the University of Cincinnati Clermont College is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).